 The additives used to make many ultra-processed “foods” may currently be deemed as safe, but is a diet compromised almost entirely of these “foods” (and the ingredients used to make these foods), healthy or safe?
 I personally don’t think so.
-Just how much sodium hexametaphosphate and other additives and preservatives (like sodium benozate) people are consuming on a daily basis and what’s the effect of this on the body?
+Just how much sodium hexametaphosphate and other additives and preservatives (like sodium benozate) are people consuming on a daily basis and what’s the effect on the body?

 Most of these ultra-processed “foods” are void of nutrients the body needs.
 Is it any wonder that we’re seeing the health issues of today?